VESPO: Variational Sequence-Level Soft Policy Optimization for Stable Off-Policy LLM Training: VESPO: Variational Sequence-level Soft Policy Optimization

 \subsection{The VESPO Algorithm}

-In practice, we use the shifted form $\phi(W) = W^{c_1} \exp(c_2(1 - W))$ to ensure $\phi(1) = 1$, so that on-policy samples receive unit weight and the update magnitude aligns with standard on-policy methods under the same learning rate.
-We adopt different hyperparameters $(c_1, c_2)$ for positive and negative advantages, mirroring the asymmetric clipping in PPO.
+We instantiate the shifted kernel from \cref{sec:closed-form} with asymmetric hyperparameters $(c_1, c_2)$ for positive and negative advantages, mirroring the asymmetric clipping in PPO.
 Recent work~\citep{tang2025rethinkingsamplepolarityreinforcement} has shown that positive and negative samples exhibit different gradient dynamics during training; accordingly, we apply stronger suppression for $A < 0$ with $W < 1$ to prevent excessive penalization of samples the policy already dislikes, as shown in \cref{fig:phi-comparison}.
-We treat $(c_1, c_2)$ as tunable hyperparameters, which allows flexibility beyond the specific values implied by the variational derivation.
+We treat $(c_1, c_2)$ as tunable hyperparameters, allowing flexibility beyond the specific values implied by the variational derivation.
+The asymmetric assignment is an instance of the same kernel functional family (rather than a new family), so \cref{prop:variance-bound} applies to each branch since both $(c_1^+, c_2^+)$ and $(c_1^-, c_2^-)$ satisfy $c_1, c_2 > 0$.
 Substituting the shifted kernel into \cref{eq:reshaped-pg}, the VESPO gradient estimator becomes:

-where $A(\tau) = R(\tau) - b$ is the advantage with baseline $b$ (computed as the mean reward within each prompt group, following GRPO~\citep{shao2024deepseekmath}).
+where $A(\tau) = R(\tau) - b$ is the advantage with baseline $b$ (mean reward within each prompt group, following GRPO~\citep{shao2024deepseekmath}).
+For general $\phi \neq W$, the baseline acts as a control variate for the deployed surrogate $\mathbb{E}_\mu[\phi(W) A(\tau)]$ rather than preserving the unbiasedness identity that holds only for $\phi = W$.

-\textbf{Connection to Existing Methods.} The kernel exhibits adaptive behavior: when $W \approx 1$, $\phi(W) \approx 1$ and gradients are preserved; when $W \gg 1$, the exponential term decays rapidly; when $W \ll 1$, the power term naturally down-weights unlikely samples.
-Compared to hard clipping, VESPO provides a smooth approximation that gradually attenuates extreme weights (\cref{fig:phi-comparison}).
-Compared to existing soft transformations that operate at the token level, VESPO applies directly to sequence-level importance weights without length normalization, and the factorized form offers flexible control: $c_1$ primarily governs behavior for $W < 1$, while $c_2$ controls the decay for $W > 1$.
+The kernel adapts smoothly to the importance weight: $\phi(W) \approx 1$ near on-policy, the exponential term decays for $W \gg 1$, and the power term down-weights $W \ll 1$.
+The factorized form gives flexible control: $c_1$ governs $W < 1$ behavior and $c_2$ controls decay for $W > 1$.

-\textbf{Implementation.} We implement VESPO in REINFORCE style: the reshaping weight $\phi(W)$ is detached from the computation graph and serves purely as a gradient scaling coefficient.
-The sequence-level importance weight is computed in log-space for numerical stability:

-The reshaping $c_1 \log W + c_2(1-W)$ is also computed in log-space; exponentiation is performed only at the final step, avoiding overflow from extreme importance weights.
-This requires storing only the per-token log-probabilities under both $\pi$ and $\mu$, with no additional memory overhead.
-The complete pseudocode is provided in \cref{app:algorithm}.